 What to plant for sequential blooms for bees

 If you are finding a lack of pollinators in your fruit trees this spring, these pollinator herbs are also companion plants for your vegetable garden, offering you herbs for tea, medicine, or culinary use, too.
 They pack a triple benefit!
-Also check out these posts to get more ideas for flowers for bees.
+Also, check out these posts to get more ideas for flowers for bees.

 For later in the season when the fruiting shrubs are ripening their summer fruit, pollinators still need nectar and pollen sources like echinacea, sunflowers, bee balm, and anise hyssop, which will bloom till frost.
-Annual sunflowers should be the old fashioned kind with abundant pollen not the florist hybrids grown for the cut flower market.
+Annual sunflowers should be the old fashioned kind with abundant pollen, not the florist hybrids grown for the cut flower market.
 These sunflowers while being a source of nectar, lack the pollen necessary for raising brood.

 Helping pollinators help YOU grow more food for your family, can make you a better gardener.
 But it goes deeper than that.
 There is a human-creature relationship that connects you to your land and garden in a profound, almost spiritual way.
-Anyone who has felt the tickle of a bumble bee’s wings in the palm of their hand, when they accidentally picked a flower that a bumble bee was sipping from, will understand that providing for pollinators is more than just getting more fruit for you.
-It’s about treasuring life and insuring that life continues for future generations, both theirs and ours.
+Anyone who has felt the tickle of a bumble bee’s wings in the palm of their hand, when they accidentally picked a flower that a bumblebee was sipping from, will understand that providing for pollinators is more than just getting more fruit for you.
+It’s about treasuring life and ensuring that life continues for future generations, both theirs and ours.